Techception/Website/README.md

 There will be links to:
 - my CV
 - my github
-- other projects i create (not ready yet)
+- other projects I create (not ready yet)

 The website will be functional on microsoft edge with intention to become a available on mobile phone.